writethedocs/www/docs/conf/na/2017/cfp.rst

 Form
 ----

-You can also view `our CFP <https://docs.google.com/forms/d/e/1FAIpQLSceKzQwM2UaU-KXBcImc2Gl3qaz11NV3fg8s3iYUOOFoDcAkw/viewform>`_ in it's own page.
+You can also view `our CFP <https://docs.google.com/forms/d/e/1FAIpQLSceKzQwM2UaU-KXBcImc2Gl3qaz11NV3fg8s3iYUOOFoDcAkw/viewform>`_ in its own page.

 .. raw:: html